replikation/wet_lab_protocols/protocols/DNA_isolation/[metagenome]DNA_isolation_v.1.0.md

 >>
 >> 1.166 ml PPS
 >>
-> * mix at full speed for 2 min
+> * vortex at full speed for 2 min
-> * add 6.3 ml 5.5 M Guanidine Thiocyanat and mix
+> * add 6.3 ml 5.5 M Guanidine Thiocyanat and vortex
+> * vortex before each use

 13. Discard **650 µl of supernatant** without disturbing the binding matrix